 - Floor-to-ceiling windows

-Of course, it’s not just physical practicality that stands in the way with curtains.
+Of course, it’s not just physical practicality that stands in the way of curtains.
 Countless properties in the UK have unique feature windows.

 In instances like these, it’s perfectly possible to hang curtains, but by doing so, you’ll be hiding a beautiful stand-out feature.